TheoryInPractice/overlapping-ecc/README.md

 # README

-This folder contains code for algorithms and experiments for the paper "Hypergraph clustering with categorical edge labels."
+This folder contains code for algorithms and experiments for the paper "Overlapping and Robust Edge-Colored Clustering in Hypergraphs."

-Nearly all code is written in Julia (run with version 1.1.1).
-The only exception is that  for Experiment 5.3, we also installed Graclus and use the Matlab interface.

-For questions about the code, contact nateveldt@gmail.com.
+For questions about the code, contact alex.crane@utah.edu

+## Replication
+### System Requirements:
+1. Docker
+### Instructions:
+0. Obtain a Gurobi WLS License and download the `gurobi.lic` file.
+1. `docker build --build-arg LOCAL_GUROBI_LICENSE_PATH=<path-to-gurobi.lic> .`
+2. `docker -v <local-path-to-data-directory>:Exp1-Algorithm-Evaluation/Output run <image-id> sh -c "<command>"`